datagovuk/guidance/harvesting.md

 # Introduction

+You can use software called a 'harvester' to collect datasets from your organisation’s website and publish them on data.gov.uk.

+Using a harvester lets you publish more than one dataset on data.gov.uk at once.

 This guide explains how a public body can transfer its dataset listings in bulk into data.gov.uk.
 The dataset records (metadata) are listed by the public body on their open data website (or GIS system or UK Location Metadata Editor) and they then operate data.gov.uk's "harvester" to transfer them into data.gov.uk.

 Most data (all apart from INSPIRE/Location data) can be added to data.gov.uk using the [web form](dataset_form.html), but bulk addition using the harvester offers a key advantage: it allows the publisher to store their dataset records on their own server, helping them keep it up to date as updates are published.
 Location/INSPIRE data has always been required to be harvested, whilst all other records have been able to be harvested since November 2014.